nikantonelli/LeanKitUtils/README.md

 * To get an example spreadsheet of what the importer requires, you can run the export (only, using -e) on a board that has parent/child, attachment, comment, etc., data already set up.
 * To get an idea of the progress that the exporter/importer is making, use the option "-x 3".
 * The importer does not check validity of data before performing its work.
 Any incorrect data might cause the card to not be imported as expected, i.e. incorrect data is ignored where possible.

+## Spreadsheet Row Formats
+### Changes

+The Changes sheet can contain either 'Create' rows or 'Modify' rows.
+The fields in the Changes sheet need to be listed in the first row and are: "Group", "Item Sheet", "Item Row", "Action", "Field", "Value"

+Field and Value cells are only used when the Action cell is set to Modify.
+Action cells set to Create instruct the importer to reference the data in the sheet/row named in the Item Sheet/Item Row cell pair.
+The Group is compared to that on the command line (-g option) and only those rows matching will be used.

 ## Parent/Child Relationships